Rewire Your Brain By Increasing Neuroplasticity

 Physical activity promotes neuroplasticity by increasing blood flow to the brain, which brings more oxygen and nutrients to brain cells.
 This subsequently helps to support the growth and survival of new neurons and the formation of new neural connections.

-Regular exercise increases the growth of new neurons in the hippocampus, the area of the brain responsible for learning and memory.
+Regular exercise increases the growth of new neurons in the hippocampus, the brain area responsible for learning and memory.
 [7]

 Additionally, exercise increases neurotrophic factors, which are molecules that support the survival of existing neurons and the growth of new ones.
 [8]